marylandCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How to Find Out If You Have a Warrant in Maryland

-Members of the public can visit or contact different agencies to check if they have a warrant in Maryland, depending on the type of warrant.
+Depending on the type of warrant, members of the public may visit or contact different agencies to check if they have a warrant in Maryland.

 Arrest Warrants

-Individuals can obtain arrest warrant information by visiting the local courthouse where a warrant might have been issued or by accessing Maryland's online judiciary case search system.
+Individuals may obtain arrest warrant information by visiting the local courthouse where a warrant might have been issued or by accessing Maryland's online judiciary case search system.

-They can also contact or visit local law enforcement agencies, as these offices execute and maintain arrest warrant records.
-For example, people looking to find individuals with active warrants in Calvert County can head to the Most Wanted page of the local sheriff.
+They may also contact or visit local law enforcement agencies, as these offices execute and maintain arrest warrant records.
+For example, people looking to find individuals with active warrants in Calvert County may head to the local sheriff's Most Wanted page.

 Bench Warrants

-Bench warrants are issued by judges for the arrest of individuals who fail to show up in court or comply with court directives.
-People who have interacted with law enforcement agencies or had citations in the past can use the same method of checking for arrest warrants to confirm if they have bench warrants.
+Bench warrants are issued by judges to arrest individuals who fail to show up in court or comply with court directives.
+People who have interacted with law enforcement agencies or had citations in the past may use the same method of checking for arrest warrants to confirm if they have bench warrants.
 These warrants typically have the words "contempt," "contempt of court," and "body attachment" in their captions.

 Hospital Warrants

-Hospital warrants are issued by courts.
+Courts issue hospital warrants.
 Copies of these warrants are sent to the people who reported a defendant's alleged violation, the State Attorney, the public defender, the defendant's counsel of record, the Office of Administrative Hearings, and the Maryland Department of Health.
-Interested and eligible individuals can contact any of these named bodies to check for an active hospital warrant.
+Interested and eligible individuals may contact any of these named bodies to check for an active hospital warrant.

 Search Warrants

-Eligible individuals can also visit a courthouse to request copies of search warrants.
+Eligible individuals may also visit a courthouse to request copies of search warrants.

 Child Support Warrant

-People who owe past due child support may have warrants issued for the arrests.
+People who owe past-due child support may have warrants issued for their arrest.
 These warrants are usually captioned "contempt of court."
-Individuals who may have fallen behind on their child support payments can check with the court to confirm if they have a warrant.
+Individuals who may have fallen behind on their child support payments may check with the court to confirm if they have a warrant.
 Many county sheriff's offices also publish names and details of people with outstanding child support warrants on their websites.

 For instance, the Harford County Sheriff's Office maintains a dedicated webpage that displays information about people wanted for child support.
 This information includes defendants' names, pictures, dates of birth, and last known addresses.